mesosphere/charts/stable/kibana/README.md

 ## Introduction

 This chart bootstraps a kibana deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+This chart is a combination of the upstream chart found at [here](https://github.com/elastic/helm-charts/tree/master/kibana) and the previous official [community chart](https://github.com/helm/charts/tree/master/stable/kibana).
+The community chart has since been deprecated.
+At D2IQ, we have found certain important tooling and ease of use has since been removed or refactored from the community version.
+To allow an easy transition from the community chart, while taking advantage of new changes from the now official chart, we have created our own new chart here.

+The changes include:
+- Refactored how dashboards are defined, but preserved the option of enabling dashboard imports easily.
+- Changed the default kibana config file values.
+- Changed assuming major version of '7', previous versions are not likely to be supported on this chart.
+- Removed tests that expect elastic-search.

 ## Installing the Chart